borntofrappe/ticker/README.md

 ### custom_range_list_tile

 In the settings page one of the options allows to change the number of column by tapping on a counter button.
 The demo shows how to fit the custom button in a `ListTile` widget and update the child to show the desired number.

+### wheel_redesign

+With the development of the application the wheel is updated with a different widget tree to guarantee the following design:

+- a solid background for the center item

+- the list wheel widget with the multiple items

+- an interactable container with a border for the center item

+Instead of repeating `ListWheelScroll` widgets, knowing the size of the center item as per the `itemExtent` property, the containers are of known sizes.
+Furthermore, the interactivity desired for the topmost layer cannot be implemented by wrapping the items of a `ListWheelScroll` widget with `GestureDetector`, as the list widget seems to override the associated features.

+Creating separate components for the decorations, the background and the border, also allows the individual `Item` widget to be simplified considerably.
+The only purpose of `Item` is to render the input child widget in a squared, fitted box.

 ## App